-Categories: Alumni, IMPD, Interview, Internships, Merchandise Product Development
+Categories: Alumni News, IMPD, Interview, Internships, Merchandise Product Development

 Members of L.A.'s fashion community celebrated FIDM International Manufacturing & Product Development Student Karoline Korpor (pictured with Ilse Metchek), who recently received the Hank Pola Scholarship.
 Named in honor of the longtime textile executive and … Read More

 Recent International Manufacturing & Product Development Graduate Kimberly Poquiz has accepted a paid internship at GUESS?
 We recently chatted with the new alumna to learn more.
 How did the GUESS internship come about?
 I first saw the posting for the inte … Read More

 The Italian denim company Candiani teamed up with FIDM's Advanced Study program students in International Manufacturing & Product Development to challenge them to "think about what 'premium' means to the consumer and research back tot he times when the quali … Read More